 Is an apartment sofa just a small couch?

-It’s a sofa scaled for compact rooms and delivery routes, usually offering a “full sofa” feel in less footprint.
+It is a sofa scaled for compact rooms and tighter delivery routes, usually with a full-sofa look in less footprint.

 What’s the biggest mistake people make?

-Buying to wall width instead of planning walkways, door swing, and the delivery path.
+They buy for wall width only and ignore walkways, door swing, and the full delivery path.

 Do apartment sofas sacrifice comfort?